Lead Quality & Outreach Readiness Auditor — Decide & Benchmark

 Troubleshooting

-• All email scores capped at 15 — this means verifyEmails is set to false or the Bulk Email Verifier sub-actor returned no results.
-Enable email verification and check that the sub-actor is accessible from your Apify account.
+verifyEmailsis set tofalseor the Bulk Email Verifier sub-actor returned no results.
+Enable email verification and check that the sub-actor is accessible from your Apify account. - Company scores stuck at 5 -- this means

-• Some leads missing domain data — the auditor tries to extract domains from email addresses as a fallback.
-If a lead has no email and no domain/website/url field, the company score will be 0 with a no-domain flag.
+checkDomainsis set tofalseor the WHOIS/DNS sub-actors returned no data.
+Enable domain checks and verify the sub-actors are available. - Some leads missing domain data -- the auditor tries to extract domains from email addresses as a fallback.
+If a lead has no email and no domain/website/url field, the company score will be 0 with a

-• Spending limit reached before batch completed — the actor stops and outputs a log warning.
+maxLeadsor disable one check type for faster results. - Spending limit reached before batch completed -- the actor stops and outputs a log warning.
 Results for already-audited leads are preserved in the dataset.
 Increase the spending limit or reduce batch size.

 Responsible use